muldjord/skyscraper/README.md

 * Make sure artwork output gets exported, even if entry has no base artwork resource
 * Added '--purgedb' command line option that allows purging certain resources from localdb
 * Added '--statsdb' command line option that prints stats for localdb
-* Implemented user credentials to set up threads for 'screenscraper' module
 * Implemented the option to only scrape a single resource type during a scraping run
+* Added 'mobygames' scraping module

+#### Version 2.3.7 (in progress, unreleased)
+* Implemented user credentials ('-u user:password') to set up threads for 'screenscraper' module

 #### Version 2.3.6 (12th March 2018)
 * Completely rewrote the openretro parser to make use of the 'edit' page instead